imamhs/OpenGL3Droom/README.md

 ![Data cleaning](show.gif)

-*For usages and applications restrictions please refer to LICENSE.txt*
+*For usages and applications restrictions please refer to LICENSE*

+TODO:
+Mouse sensitivy is not quite right.

 Cheers!